Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 Teams represent themselves to their clients as a single entity and members of teams are assumed to share information with respect to the various persons to whom they provide real estate services.
 As a result, teams are not able to separate their agency relationships by having different team members represent clients with competing interests.
 For example, if John Smith and Wendy Chang are a team, John cannot act as designated agent for the seller and Wendy as designated agent for the buyer in relation to the same trade.
 This is because it is assumed that what one team member knows, the other also knows.

-When entering into any service agreement, disclosing representation, or identifying who is representing your client on a contract of purchase and sale, all members of a team must be identified.
+When entering into any service agreement, or making any disclosures, all members of a team must be identified.
 Every team member owes all fiduciary obligations outlined in the Real Estate Services Rules to that client, whether they are actively working with them or not.FAQ on Teams and Agency

 The licensee was listing agent for the seller of the property.
 A prospective buyer (“Buyer”) contacted the licensee about the property.
 The Buyer wanted the licensee to prepare an offer for the property.
 After discussion, the licensee and the Buyer agreed to enter a “customer” relationship (i.e. the licensee would deal with the Buyer as an unrepresented party).
 On the same day, the Buyer told the seller he intended to build a new house on the property.